This post may contain affiliate links. Read our disclosure policy here.

 How to make your own homemade dish soap!

 - 1/2 cup Castile Soap

 - 1 tablespoon Baking Soda

-You an use any scent of castile soap.
-We prefer the Baby Mild Castile Soap from Dr. Bronners since it's unscented.
+You can use any scent of castile soap.
+We prefer the Unscented Castile Soap from Dr. Jacobs since it's unscented.
 Baking Soda can be picked up from just about anywhere, any kind will do.
 And for the bar soap you can use any kind you have on hand or that you can pick up from the store (or even Homemade Hand Soap).
 Remember that if you pick a scented bar soap your homemade Dish Soap will also be scented.

 You can also add some essential oils to this mixture if you want to add a little more scent.
 Here are some good ones to add and what they add to your mixture: